 You can make your search more specific: for instance, try the search war 1914 light horse or search using the term Gallipoli.

-You could try similar searches using keywords relating to places and battles, regiments etc. Just make sure to narrow it to the Pictures Collection, as per the example above.
+You can search using keywords relating to places and battles, regiments etc. Just make sure to narrow it to the Pictures Collection, as in the examples above.

 Many war posters have been digitised by the Library.

 The Shirley Jones collection of military postcards contains postcards from the First World War.
 Many include messages from soldiers.

 They have been digitised and can be searched in the catalogue under the collection name.

 There are a range of pictorial books with excellent images of the War.
 Try this subject search: World War 1914-1918 Pictorial Works.

 Illustrated war news, 21 Jun 1916, page 28

 The Australian War Memorial houses a large image collection.
 Many of these images are catalogued but not yet digitised.

 To search image holdings across Australian libraries, try a search on Trove.
 Use the phrase 'World War 1914-1918' and then add further keywords.
 For instance, these are the results for the search World War 1914-1918 Beersheba.

 Photographs from both the State Library of Victoria and the Australian War Memorial are included in Trove.